-Wayk Now, currently still in public beta, is a new remote support tool from Devolutions, a company behind my favorite Remote Desktop Manager.
+Wayk Now, currently on version 2, is a new remote support tool from Devolutions, a company behind my favorite Remote Desktop Manager.
 It works on multiple platforms, including Windows, Mac OS X, and Linux.
 It’s portable and free forever for personal use as well.

 How it works

-It works much like TeamViewer if you ever used it before, only Wayk Now seems only available in a local LAN environment and over-the-internet remote sessions.
+It works much like TeamViewer if you ever used it before, for both local LAN environment and over-the-internet remote sessions.

 Download the executable from Wayk Now download page and run it on a computer you want to remote control.
 The Wayk Now window pops up.
 Take note of the Souce ID and Password shown on the Allow Remote Control section, as you will need these codes to remote in.